Confidential Machine Learning on Untrusted Platforms: A Survey: Other CML Approaches

 Most practical CML solutions that carefully follow the DMC process with some innovative uses of crypto-friendly ML algorithms still cost magnitudes more than the original plaintext algorithms.
 Especially if the learning algorithm is intrinsically expensive or relies on a massive-scale training dataset, the cryptographic primitives that provide semantic security may become impractically expensive, discouraging users from adopting the outsourcing paradigm.
 Another category of work: the perturbation-based approach offers much more efficient solutions with some weaker security notions.
 Often, they do not guarantee semantic security and may only be resilient to ciphertext-only attacks.
 Nevertheless, they can be interesting for users who are willing to make a practical trade-off between efficiency and the level of protection.
 We briefly discuss this body of work to extend readers' interests to this unique domain.

-The basic idea of perturbation is injecting random noises into the outsourced data while (approximately) preserving some specific properties that machine learning models are built on.
-Most well-known properties are geometric and topological structures in the multidimensional space.
-Therefore, a model can still be learned from the perturbed data on the untrusted platform with preserved confidentiality of both data and model.
+The basic idea of perturbation is injecting random noises into the outsourced data while (approximately) preserving some specific properties machine learning models rely upon.
+The most well-known properties are geometric and topological structures in the multidimensional space.
+Therefore, one can still train a model from the perturbed data on the untrusted platform with preserved confidentiality of both data and model.
 Typical perturbation methods include randomized response \cite{erlingsson14,du03kdd}, additive perturbation \cite{rakesh00}, geometric perturbation \cite{keke11kais}, random projection perturbation \cite{liu06tkde}, and random space perturbation \cite{xu14}.
 They have been applied to decision tree learning \cite{du03kdd,rakesh00}, clustering \cite{keke11kais,liu06tkde}, kNN classifier \cite{keke11kais}, support vector machines \cite{keke11kais}, linear classifier \cite{keke11kais,chen18}, and boosting \cite{chen18}.
-These perturbation mechanisms can also be adapted to disguise the training images in deep learning frameworks \cite{sharma18dl} to achieve much lower training costs than cryptographic protocols \cite{mohassel17}.
-Furthermore, as the perturbation methods often do not involve expensive cryptographic primitives, significant cost savings can be observed in the entire life cycle of data analytics, including data submission, computation, and communication amongst the involved parties.
+The perturbation mechanisms can also disguise the training images in deep learning frameworks \cite{sharma18dl} to achieve much lower training costs than cryptographic protocols \cite{mohassel17}.
+Furthermore, the perturbation methods often do not involve expensive cryptographic primitives.
+Consequentially, one can observe significant cost savings in the entire life cycle of data analytics, including data submission, computation, and communication amongst the involved parties.

 \emph{\textbf{Insight.} The key idea of perturbation approaches is to identify a certain high-level utility and preserve it in secure randomized transformations.
 Similar ideas have also been explored in the cryptographic domain, such as order-preserving encryption \cite{boldyreva11,boldyreva09,kerschbaum15} and encrypted keyword search \cite{golle04,reza06}}.